Eminem: 2024–present: The Death of Slim Shady (Coup de Grâce) and Stans

-Eminem opened the 2024 MTV Video Music Awards with a self-referential performance of "Houdini" and "Somebody Save Me."
-In May 2025, he won Favorite Hip Hop Artist and Favorite Hip Hop Album for The Death of Slim Shady (Coup de Grâce) at the 2025 American Music Awards.
+Eminem opened the 2024 MTV Video Music Awards with a self-referential performance of "Houdini" and "Somebody Save Me".
 On August 31, 2024, rapper LL Cool J released the single "Murdergram Deux", featuring Eminem, marking the pair's first ever collaboration.
 Eminem also featured on the track "Gunz N Smoke" from Snoop Dogg's album Missionary, released in December 2024, alongside 50 Cent.

+In January 2025, over two dozen unreleased Eminem songs leaked online, including "Smack You", a diss track aimed at Ja Rule and Suge Knight that was recorded c.
+2003.
+In May 2025, Eminem won Favorite Hip Hop Artist and Favorite Hip Hop Album for The Death of Slim Shady (Coup de Grâce) at the 2025 American Music Awards.
 In June 2025, "Animals (Pt.
 I)", a collaboration with JID, was released.

-In July 2025, Eminem announced the release of the documentary film Stans, focusing on the rapper's career and rise to fame through the perspective of his most devoted fans.
+In July 2025, Eminem announced the release of the documentary film Stans, focusing on his career and rise to fame through the perspective of his most devoted fans.
 Set for a global release in theaters August 7–10, the film was accompanied by a soundtrack, Stans: The Official Soundtrack, which released on August 26, featuring tracks that inspired the film as well as a previously unreleased song, titled "Everybody's Looking At Me".
+In November 2025, Eminem collaborated with IO Interactive for an appearance as himself and Slim Shady in a time-limited mission in Hitman: World of Assassination, based on The Death of Slim Shady.
+That same month, at the 86th Thanksgiving day game, Eminem performed at Detroit Lions's halftime show with Jack White.